MclPio/MclPio/README.md

 Hello World.
 I'm **Michael**.

-I am a product focused software developer specializing in **Ruby on Rails**.
+I am a product-focused software developer specializing in **Ruby on Rails**.
+I am obsessed with efficiency, in code and in execution.

 ---